pawelgrzybek/pawelgrzybek.com/content/posts/2020-03-18-rss-feed-for-youtube-channels-and-github-project.md

 ## Bonus tip — RSS for GitHub project releases / tags

 For the geeky part of my audience, I have got something special.
-GitHub gives us RSS feeds for project releases too.
+GitHub gives us RSS feeds for project releases and tags.
 Thats my preferred way of finding out about my followed projects fixed bugs and new features.

 ```
 https://github.com/{{username}}/{{repository}}/releases.atom